unimarkup/specification/README.md

 ### Quotation blocks

+Quotation blocks can be used to quote longer text sections.
+A block is started by starting a new line with `>` followed by one space.
+Multiple lines can be added by starting them with `>` followed by one space.
+A quotation block only supports paragraphs with inline formatting and must be surrounded by blank lines.

+Quotation blocks can be nested, by setting `>` followed by one space at a new line of a quotation block.
+Empty quotation or blank lines must surround the nested block.

+An author text can optionally be set at the end of a quotation block by starting a new line with `>--` followed by one space after an empty quotation line.
+To get multiple author text lines, start each with `>--`.

 ~~~
 > Block quote
 > with new lines
-> treated as spaces
+> *treated* as spaces
 > as with normal paragraphs
-> and other unimarkup syntax is also possible
+> and other **inline formatting** syntax is also possible
 >
 > > Nested block quote\
 > > A backslash at the end of a line creates a new line.
+> >
+> >-- Author

+> Some quoted text that
+>
+>-- by someone
+>-- and many others
 ~~~

 ### Line blocks